How a PESTEL Analysis can help your business strategy

 This section may not have ever been as important as it is today due to the extreme rate of technological advancement we are currently experiencing.
-The technological factors you need to examine include availability of technology available to you and to your customer, use of automation, information technology, Research & Development incentives, biotechnology, screen size, social media usage and internet safety and security.
+You need to examine the availability of technology available to both you and to your customer.

-When considering the Technological factors, here are some questions you should answer:
+When considering the Technological factors, here are some key questions to ask:

 - How well do we use technology?

 - Are there any new technologies that we could be using that our competitors are using?

 - What can we learn from the data we collect?

-When considering the Environmental factors, here are some questions you should answer:
+When considering the Environmental factors, here are some key questions to ask: